apache/spark/docs/configuration.md

   <td><code>spark.driver.memoryOverhead</code></td>
   <td>driverMemory * 0.10, with minimum of 384 </td>
   <td>
-    The amount of off-heap memory to be allocated per driver in cluster mode, in MiB unless otherwise specified.
+    Amount of memory to be allocated outside the driver process in cluster mode, in MiB unless otherwise specified.
 This is memory that accounts for things like VM overheads, interned strings, other native overheads, etc. This tends to grow with the container size (typically 6-10%).
     This option is currently supported on YARN, Mesos and Kubernetes.